myTerminal/project-euler-solutions-legacy/README.md

 Solutions to the [Project Euler](https://projecteuler.net/progress=myTerminal) problems I have solved yet

+> This project does not align with my coding style anymore

 ## How to run a solution:

 You can run a particular solution by typing in the following in the console: